wikimedia/labs-countervandalism-stillalive/CONTRIBUTING.md

 		}
 	```

-* Ensure composer is 2.2 LTS (not later!).
-If you have a later version,
-  run `composer selfupdate --2.2` to downgrade.
-This is to ensure
-  support for PHP 7.0 autoloader.
+* Ensure your Composer install is at version 2.6 or later.

 * Run `composer update --no-dev`